When Marriage Doesn’t Break — It Simply Becomes Expected

 It simply means the heart still hopes.

-Others will realise that love was sustained for a long time by endurance alone — and that endurance is not the same as fulfilment.
+Others will recognise that endurance is not the same as fulfilment.

 There is no shame in either truth.